brunobord/stardrifter/stardrifter/galaxy.md

 > Excellent!
 I know that my character is in a place where Energy is cheap, but
 > the other goods are at reasonable price.

+These prices will be used when you'll head to the [Marketplace][marketplace]

-Once you have established price for all the merchandise available, your World is now complete.
+Your World is now complete.
+Enjoy your stay!

 ----